Samuel-Morgan-Tyghe/TwitterStream/README.md

 - I struggled to refactor the code into react as the above happened through localhost as well as type errors from the backend (url-1 is not a constructor)
 Something to do with how you factor promises and await  and how its asynchronous iteration.

+I ran out of time to finish off the project but I hope you can see the process I was going for.

 Typescript ? 🤔
-Yesterday I started with Typescript and soon when problem-solving objects that were nested in arrays nested in objects and typecasting with Axios got too much.
+Yesterday I started with Typescript and soon when problem-solving objects that were nested in arrays nested in objects and typecasting with Axios, it got too much.
 Plus NPM started having tree dependency issues, permission issues, global prefix was incorrect, trying to troubleshoot again 🙃.
-So is scrapped typescript and started fresh project today.(also trying to show off with incorporating parcel.js and GraphQL 🤦🏻‍♂️)
+So i scrapped typescript and started a fresh project today.(also yesterday i was trying to show off with incorporating parcel.js and GraphQL 🤦🏻‍♂️)

 Project Overview